 Adkin’s care with balance and pacing also pays off when a tonal shift occurs in the third act.
 That rapport and investment with the characters tempers the seriousness.
 Which helps the sudden turn feel real and not too melodramatic.
 With knock-out performances by the entire cast, every character cycles through a myriad of emotions.
 Each display carries a lot of weight, yet the histrionics serve to make the characters even more relatable and never over-indulgent.

-To spoil the gravity in the outcome of Re: Uniting would be a terrible disservice.
+To spoil the gravity of the outcome of Re: Uniting would be a terrible disservice.
 So let’s just say that Adkin faces the unfairness of life and death head-on from several angles with unflinching detail and bittersweet sadness.

 Interview